Margaret Hockaday: Career

 In 1959 Hockaday won a new account with Jantzen, a swimwear company, after a presentation by her, Sarah Tomerlin Lee, and John Bryne.
 The ad campaign for Jantzen became known for the line "Just wear a smile and a Janzen" which was coined by Jean Ann Zuver while she worked at the Hockaday Agency.
 Hockaday later expanded to sell shoes for Janzten.
 When talking about this success, Hockaday noted "I don't like to think of women in advertising as such...after all, if we are doing a good job we should be accepted solely as good advertising people or a good agency".

 Hockaday's other work included the paper company Crane & Co, establishing mail-order catalogues for the French Boot Shop (FBS), Martex Towels, and an anti-smoking campaign funded by the American Cancer Society that targeted 5th and 6th graders with the Huffless, Puffless Dragon.
 In 1960, during the ad campaign for the paper company Crane & Co, Hockaday presented a lifestyle that encouraged people to write more letters, but did so without presenting images of the stationery itself.
 The owner of a house shown in one of the ads made his displeasure about this ad campaign known in a letter written to The New Yorker magazine.
 Hockaday Associates also composed and illustrated the ad campaign for Grants whiskey, which featured the line "As long as your up, get me a Grant's" and showed on men in elegant chairs placed in different locations.

 Personal life

-Hockaday was married to the architect L. Bancel LaFarge, and live in New York and Nantucket.
+Hockaday was married to the architect L. Bancel LaFarge, and lived in New York and Nantucket.
 After Hockaday's death in 1992, furniture previously located in Hockaday's personal apartment in New York that had been used in different advertising campaigns was shown within a 2010 magazine article presenting the house of Hockaday's niece, Susan Hockaday.